edthorman/mirantis/docs/configuration-file.md

 - `installURLLinux` - Where to download the initial installer script for linux hosts.
 Local paths can also be used. (default: `https://get.mirantis.com/`)
 - `installURLWindows` - Where to download the initial installer script for windows hosts.
 Also local paths can be used. (default: `https://get.mirantis.com/install.ps1`)

     **Note:** In most scenarios, you should not need to specify `repoUrl` and `installURLLinux/Windows`, which are only usually used when installing from a non-standard location like a disconnected datacenter.

+### `cluster`

+ Specify options not specific to any of the individual components.

+- `prune` - Set to `true` to remove nodes that are known by the cluster but not listed in the `launchpad.yaml`.

 ## Related topics